 Robert Wolfe

-I’m an incoming Assistant Professor at Rutgers University in the School of Communication and Information (SC&I), where I’ll continue my research on the epistemic risks and opportunities of modern AI systems starting in fall of 2025.
+I’m an Assistant Professor at Rutgers University in the School of Communication and Information (SC&I), where I study the epistemic risks and opportunities of modern AI systems.
 My research considers:

 • Small-scale approaches to generative AI that can help researchers and practitioners avoid dependence on proprietary technologies, especially in situations where sensitive data is involved, or reproducibility is paramount.